-In most cases a new Feature Catalogue or Portrayal Catalogue will result in a revision of S-104.
+In most cases a new Feature Catalogue will result in a revision of S-104.

 Clarification

 Clarifications are non-substantive changes to S-104.
 Typically, clarifications: remove ambiguity; correct grammatical and spelling errors; amend or update cross references; and insert improved graphics.
 A clarification must not cause any substantive semantic change to S-104.